 Furthermore, section 187(1)(f) of the Labour Relations Act (LRA) says that, “A dismissal is automatically unfair if …. the reason for the dismissal is …. that the employer unfairly discriminated against an employee, directly or indirectly, on any arbitrary ground, including, but not limited to race, gender, sex, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, political opinion, culture, language, marital status or family responsibility.”

 The fact that disability is included in the above list means, for example, that if your receptionist loses an arm in an accident (whether work-related or not) you cannot terminate his/her employment because you believe that a disabled receptionist looks bad to customers who come to visit.
 You would have to prove that this receptionist is in fact unable to work before you could even consider terminating his/her employment.

 In the case of Black Mountain vs CCMA and others (2005 1 BLLR 0001) the employee was dismissed for causing damage while drunk driving.
-The CCMA arbitrator overturned the dismissal.
-The employer applied to the Labour Court for the arbitrator’s decision to be reviewed.
-However, the Labour Court, after looking at the employer’s policy in regard to alcohol related infringements, decided that:
+The CCMA arbitrator overturned the dismissal. the Labour Court, after looking at the employer’s policy in regard to alcohol related infringements, decided that: